NickFitton/nfitton/src/content/cards/2023-christmas-ray-and-jenny.md

 slug: 271e89f6
 ---

-We hope you have a wonderful time over the christmas period and we can't wait to see you sometime soon in the new year!
+We wish you a wonderful time over the christmas period and we look forward to seeing you both sometime soon in the new year - we're definitely over due a trip down to Cornwall!